Tinkaton Best Moveset

 Step 3Tinkaton ✓

 Tinkaton looks average on paper at 506 BST.
 But Mold Breaker is why it sees play.
 Build around that and it pulls its weight.
-B-Tier on our tier list.
+C-Tier pivot on our tier list.

 Tinkaton gets Mold Breaker, Own Tempo, and Pickpocket.
 But Mold Breaker is the one that matters.
 It's the centerpiece of every viable set.
 Build around that.

-Tinkaton is a mixed attacker with base 75 Attack and 70 Sp.
-Atk.
+Tinkaton is a physical attacker with base 75 Attack.
 Enough bulk to take a hit or two, too.
 Speed tells the real story.
 Base 94 Speed is workable.
 Faster than some, slower than many.
+Fits the pivot role.

-Run Gigatonhammer, Knock Off, Encore, and Stealth Rock on Tinkaton.
-Gigatonhammer is the most common pick at 23% usage.
-This set covers the balanced role with a mix of damage and utility.
+Run Gigatonhammer, Stealth Rock, Encore, and Thunder Wave on Tinkaton.
+Gigatonhammer is the most common pick at 0% usage.
+This set covers the pivot role with a mix of damage and utility.

 Since Scarlet & Violet, Tinkaton has been obtainable in 2 games.
 A Generation 9 debut means a shorter history, but Tinkaton has appeared steadily across every generation since.